pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

       DIRECTOR_CONFIG_FILE: config/director.yml
 ```

-### credhub-interpolate and Multiple Key Lookups
+### credhub-interpolate and multiple key lookups
 When using the `credhub-interpolate` task with a CredHub in a single foundation or multi-foundation manner,
 we want to avoid duplicating identical credentials
 (duplication makes credential rotation harder).

 In order to have CredHub read in credentials from multiple paths
 (not relative to your `PREFIX`),
 you must provide the absolute path to any credentials
 not in your relative path.

 For example, using an alternative `base.yml`: